Proposed Suspensions of Fourteen-Days or Less

 - Await the deciding official’s response.

+Not all proposed suspensions are created equal.
 Employees facing discipline must be responsive to the agency notice.
-It is important affected employees act quickly and immediately begin preparing a reply as appropriate.
+It is important affected employees act quickly and immediately begin preparing a reply as appropriate and avoid understandable reluctance to confront the issue.
 Even if an employee does not intend to challenge the proposed action, an employee may effectively mitigate the proposed action to a lesser degree or achieve an alternative outcome.
 However, this will not happen if no reply is provided.